How to Install a Water Heater Disconnect Switch per NEC

 Should I use a fused vs non fused disconnect for my water heater installation?

-For nearly all residential water heater installations, you should use a non-fused disconnect switch.
+For nearly all residential water heater installations, a non-fused disconnect switch is the standard approach.
 The branch-circuit short-circuit and ground-fault protection is already provided by the circuit breaker in the electrical panel.
-A fused disconnect would be redundant and is generally unnecessary unless specified for a particular commercial application or to correct a deficiency downstream.
+A fused disconnect is rarely required for a residential water heater unless a specific commercial application or downstream protection requirement exists.

 Does the unit switch as a disconnecting means on my water heater satisfy NEC requirements?